aragon/aragon-wiki/docs/association/security/an_bug_bounty.md

 For this initial bug bounty program, there is a **maximum bounty pool of $250,000**.

-The bug bounty program is ongoing and has ran since November 25th, 2019.
+The bug bounty program is ongoing and has been running since November 25th, 2019.

 ## Reporting